Are you struggling to find things to do with the kids?

 3. Make handprint flower cards

-We made these a couple of weeks ago and popped them through the door of our local elderly care home.
-Of course, you shouldn’t be making any journeys that are not essential at the moment, but if you are walking past one or can pop one in the post, I’m sure it will put a smile on the resident’s faces in this pretty bleak time, and they are super easy and fun to make.
+We made these in the first lockdown last year and sent them to our local care home.
+While visits are now allowed to some degree, if you are walking past one or can pop one in the post, I’m sure it will put a smile on the resident’s faces in this still pretty bleak time, and they are super easy and fun to make.
+You could download some lovely sunflower clipart to stick onto the cards.

 4. Salt dough ornaments

 Now, it’s been a while since I’ve made these, but it’s 1 cup of salt, 1 cup of flour and 1/2 cup of water.
-You could make some lovely easter ones to decorate a branch or easter tree with!
+You could make some lovely spring ones to decorate a branch with to make a lovely spring centrepiece.

 5. Listen to a David Walliams story